 Other ISFJ Names

-As the online world gets to know more about the MBTI spectrum, it’s quite common to find the description of the sixteen personality types on all sorts of sites.
+As the online world gets to know more about the 16 personalities spectrum, it’s quite common to find the description of the sixteen personality types on all sorts of sites.
 Moreover, we now have specialists in various fields debating the validity of the system.

 As a result, it’s just as common to find new names for each of the types.
 For instance, while we know the ISFJ as The Defender, other sources label it differently: